 ART 291.
-SUPERVISED STUDY IN STUDIO ART I (3·3·3) PREREOUISITE: Instructor permission.
+SUPERVISED STUDY IN STUDIO ART (3.3.3)

+PREREQUISITE: Instructor permission

 This course is designed to enable the student to continue studio experiences in greater depth.
 Topics are to be chosen by the student with the approval of the instructor.
-On completion, the student should have greater expertise in a particular area of art.
+On completion, the student should have a greater expertise in a particular area of art.

 ART 292.
-SUPERVISED STUDY IN STUDIO ART II (3·3·3) PREREQUISITE: ART 291 or instructor permission.
+SUPERVISED STUDY IN STUIO ART III (3·3·3)

+PREREQUISITE: ART 291 or instructor permission.

 This course is designed to enable the student to continue studio experiences in greater depth.
 Topics are chosen by the student with the approval of the instructor.
-On course completion, the student should have greater expertise in a particular area of art.
+On course completion, students should be able to make a professional presentation of their design and communication skills.